 Master's in Entrepreneurship.
 The Master's in Entrepreneurship (MSE) provides a rigorous immersion into the nature of entrepreneurship and the entrepreneurial process.
 Core content is coupled with a strong commitment to experiential learning.
-Students actually start a venture while in the program.
+Students are provided the opportunity to start a venture while in the program.
 The program is a component of the university-wide entrepreneurship emphasis at Oklahoma State University.
 It is targeted to students with a passion for entrepreneurship in for-profit, non-profit, and public sector contexts.

 The master's program consists of 33 credit hours of coursework and can be completed in one calendar year.
-The application for admission to the program requires (1) Bachelor's degree, (2) Proposal for a venture, (3) GMAT (recommended but not required), (4) Entrepreneurial and other work experience (recommended but not required), (5) three letters of recommendation.
+The application for admission to the program requires (1) Bachelor's degree, (2) Proposal for a venture, (3) GMAT, (4) Entrepreneurial and other work experience (recommended but not required),

+(5) three letters of recommendation.
 Based on this review, a personal interview is arranged with selected candidates, and then a final acceptance decision is made.
 Applicants are responsible for ensuring all relevant materials are submitted to the School prior to deadlines.
 An online version of the program is also available.
-To learn more, go to entrepreneurship.okstate.edu/academics/graduate/.